-To begin with, the performance art is among the most complex, complicated to perceive, and at the same time, approachable art movements.
-It stands out of all other genres and directions due to the fact that it is developed live; the audience is able to witness all aspects and elements of this art piece and, as a result, to establish a tight connection with an artist.
+To begin with, performance art is among the most complex, complicated to perceive, and at the same time, approachable art movements.
+It stands out from all other genres and directions because it is developed live; the audience can witness all aspects and elements of this art piece and, as a result, establish a tight connection with the artist.

-According to the art experts, some of the first pieces of this movement appeared in the 16th century, when American poets presented their writings to people in public places by drawing their poems, hanging them, and singing.
-Today, the performance art is one of the most popular and acknowledged art movements even though it was not widely known and accepted until the 1960s.
+According to art experts, some of the first pieces of this movement appeared in the 16th century, when American poets presented their writings to people in public places by drawing their poems, hanging them, and singing.
+Today, example of performance art is one of the most popular and acknowledged art movements, although it was not widely known and accepted until the 1960s.
 Its significant development is usually associated with the pieces of Yoko Ono and other underground artists like Chris Burden and Yves Klein.
-In fact, their works are considered as the most meaningful for the development of this movement; these are Cut Piece by Yoko Ono, and The Anthropometries of the Blue Period by Klein, and Shoot by Chris Burden.
+Their works are considered the most meaningful for the development of this movement; these are Cut Piece by Yoko Ono, The Anthropometries of the Blue Period by Klein, and Shoot by Chris Burden.

-Basing on these works and further pieces introduced by other artists, experts point out such critical characteristics and key ideas of this movement as:
+Based on these works and other pieces introduced by other artists, experts point out such critical characteristics and key ideas of this movement as:

 - the use of an artist’s body as the key tool and base for the performance;